 I love how the kitchen turned out.
 So completely different than the one it was before…the kitchen I grew up with!
-Now it fits our style and looks nice and updated not only for us but for someone that may want to buy the house from us in the future.
-All done on one crazy low budget.
+Now it fits our style and looks nice and updated not only for us but for those who bought it from us later.
+All done on one crazy low budget, a $500 kitchen makeover!
 A little paint can go a long way!

 —Need more DIY and renovations?
 Take a walk down memory lane and read the posts on our Farmhouse Renovation from a few years ago.

 Have you ever done a frugal kitchen makeover?
 How did you save?

 This Frugal Kitchen Makeover was originally published on Little House Living in October 2018.
 It has been updated as of October 2019.